Intellectual Property 101

 The literal definition is assets of the mind and understanding how that then manifests itself into business value is key.
 Developing good IP can take great

-minds a significant amount of time to create but once out, it can be very easy to copy which is why rights associated with IP were created.
+minds a significant amount of time.
+But once out, it can be very easy to copy which is why rights associated with IP were created.

 What are IP rights?